-A summary of energy savings and peak demand reductions per unit are presented in Table 31 for new construction.
-The per-unit energy savings figures do not account for naturally occurring market adoption or compliance rates.
-Table 32 through Table 40 show the first year per-unit energy savings and demand reduction ranges, which vary by climate zone, for each submeasure.
-All submeasures show positive net energy savings in all climate zones.
+The per-unit energy savings do not account for naturally occurring market adoption or compliance rates.
+Table 22 through Table 25 show the first year per-unit energy savings and demand reduction ranges, which vary by climate zone and system type.
+There is a positive net energy savings in all climate zones.